Relintai/voxelman/README.md

 ## Usage

 First create a scene, and add a VoxelWorldBlocky node into it.
-Create a VoxelmanLibrary, and assign it to the Library property.
+Create a VoxelLibrary, and assign it to the Library property.
 Also, add a VoxelSurface into your library.

 (VoxelWorldBlocky is the only one that works properly for now, this will soon be fixed!)